satbyy/go-noto-universal/README.md

 2. Tibetan has limited glyphs, otherwise GSUB table gets "overflow"ed.
 Only the most frequently occuring "subjoined consonants" are included.
 Those characters are displayed ok, but just that the glyphs appear to be "pushed up" compared to their neighbours.
-3. Vertical text layout is not supported for Dogra, Mongolian, Nandinagari, Nüshu and Tangut, even though the upstream Noto fonts has the support because fonttools does not support merging with `vmtx`/`vhea`.
+3. Vertical text layout is not supported for CJK, Dogra, Mongolian, Nandinagari, Nüshu and Tangut, even though the upstream Noto Fonts has the support because fonttools does not support merging with `vmtx`/`vhea`.
 4. GoNotoCJKCore2005 does not contain Noto Sans Math and Noto Sans Symbols because fonttools does not support merging CFF with others.
-5. Go Noto Current has limited support for CJK -- it offers the full Unihan IICore subset plus a few more glyphs, so it should work ok-ish for daily use but there can be missing glyphs.
+5. Go Noto Current has limited support for CJK -- it offers the full Unihan IICore subset plus more glyphs, so it should work ok-ish for daily use but there can be missing glyphs.
 As before, vertical text writing is not supported with this font.

 ## License